facebookresearch/stopes/README.md

 ### Speech package installing

 Some speech packages like the MMS Text-to-Speech(TTS) require additional library installation, see [here](stopes/speech/README.md) for more details.

+In addition, the [UST library](ust/README.md) has its own set of extra dependencies.

 ## How `stopes` works